servantboy/The-Revelation-Riddle/chapters/017_The_Revelation_Riddle.md

 Only one daughter is spiritually dominant in each prophetic era.
 When one daughter is dominant:
 	•	her father “is” (present headship),
-	•	the previous heads are reckoned as “fallen” in that era,
+	•	all the other heads are reckoned as “fallen” in that era, (the reality is, they are all dead!),
 	•	and the next has “not yet come.”
 So “five are fallen, and one is, and the other is not yet come” describes where we stand in the sequence of dominant daughters, not a chronological list of literal kings on earthly thrones.
 Harmonized with earlier chapters, the unfaithful daughters by church era are: